 Frozen Berries

 Frozen berries add a burst of flavor and nutrition.
 Beyond the burst of sweetness and vibrancy, they’re a year-round convenience straight from your freezer.
-For kids, they not only add a delightful frozen treat but also cool down the porridge swiftly, preventing any burnt tongues.
+For kids, they add a delightful frozen treat.
+They cool down the porridge swiftly.
+This prevents any burnt tongues.

 Frozen berries like raspberries add a whimsical look to your finished dish.
 They pair well with vanilla extract or paste added into your porridge.
 Frozen blueberries and strawberries are also a nice addition.
 Blueberries pair well with cinnamon or cardamom.
-You could even try frozen peaches with some cream, but you’ll want to make sure the peaches are in small chunks or they won’t defrost as fast.
+Try frozen peaches with some cream.
+Ensure the peaches are in small chunks.
+Otherwise, they won’t defrost as fast.

 Nuts & Seeds